norzak216/N-Zakrzewski-Portfolio/R/README.md

 **Midterm.R :**
 This is a project in which I demonstrate the usage of the caret R package, A comprehensive package for machine learning, offering tools for model training, hyperparameter tuning, and model evaluation across various algorithms.

+**Opioid Crisis :**
+This is a statistical analysis of Opioid Crisis related data, implementing significance tests, trends, and clustering in order to display the epidemic numerically and suggest relief models for the Appalachian region in particular.